HopefulLlama/UnitTestSCAD/README.md

 });
 ```
 ### Reporters
-UnitTestSCAD comes with two reporters by default: `console`, and `json`.
+UnitTestSCAD comes with two reporters by default: `console`, `json`, and `xml`.

 `console` is a very simple reporter; It takes no options and simply prints the output to the console.

 `json` takes a `dest` option; This option should specify where to write the contents of the summary to on the file system.

+`xml` takes a `dest` option; This option should specify where to write the contents of the summary to on the file system.

 # Change Log
 See the [Change Log](../master/CHANGELOG.md) document for more information on changes.